 Even with careful cob-blasting, the wood grain is raised, leaving a rough surface.
 This must be smoothed before applying a finish and the only way is by sanding.
 Random orbit sanders don’t leave marks in the wood since these sanders are constantly vibrating and rotating.
 Use 60-80 grit sandpaper to knock down the high, rough areas and leave the wood smooth and ready for re-staining.

-There are several critical areas in a log cabin where any water leakage problems are likely to turn up and that are more susceptible to damage:
+There are several critical areas in a log cabin where any water leakage problems are likely to turn up and that is more susceptible to damage:

 Corners and Notches – Log homes often have corner logs that stick past the wall.
 If these are not underneath a long cabin roof overhang they are vulnerable to rain and sun damage.
 Be sure these get well sealed when re-staining.

 Joints – The crack where the logs rest together can open up slightly as the wood dries and contracts.
 Normally this is not a problem but you may have had a particularly wet log or one that is prone to twisting as it settles and this can open up gaps.
 Fill these gaps with a flexible log home caulking sealant and check for softwood with an ice pick or screwdriver.

 Soft or “punky” wood can indicate rot and should be filled with penetrating Liquid Wood epoxy, which soaks into the soft area and encapsulates the wood fibers with epoxy.

 Exposed Rafters and Purlins – Exposed purlins and rafters may hold water and encourage mildew and insects.
 Either cut them back, protect them with long overhangs, or seal them well and implant borate rods for protection.